tklynsma/dns/documentation.md

 If any of these conditions fail then the datagram is simply ignored.

 ### Request handler
 Each request handler runs in a separate thread, resolves the query and sends a response back to the datagram's source address.
+Concurrency is ensured by protecting the cache against concurrent access and by matching responses in the resolver to their DNS transaction ID.
+When sending a response the handler sets the header's _QR_ and _RA_ bits to 1, meaning the message is  a response and recursion is available on the server.
+The header's _RD_ bit is copied from the query and the _AA_ bit is set in case of an authorative response.

 First, the handler checks whether the question's _QTYPE_ is of type _A_.
-If not, a response is send back with _RCODE_ 4 (not implemented).
-Otherwise, the handler will continue by consolting its _zone_:
+If not, an empty response is send back with _RCODE_ 4 (not implemented).
+Otherwise, the handler will continue by consulting its _zone_:

 1. Check the _zone_ for _CNAME_ resource records matching the _hostname_.
 While there is still a valid _CNAME_ record to be found in the _zone_: add the record to the list of _cnames_ and change the current _hostname_ to the canonical name found in _rdata_.

 2. Check the _zone_ for _A_ resource records matching the _hostname_ and save these records in _answers_.

 3. Check the _zone_ for _NS_ resource records.
-Start matching down the labels in _hostname_, starting at _hostname_ and moving up to the root, until any matching _NS_ resource records are found.
+Start matching down the labels in _hostname_, starting at _hostname_ and moving up to (but excluding) the root, until any matching _NS_ resource records are found.
 If found; lookup matching _A_ resource records in the _zone_.

-4. If _answers_ is non-empty: return an authorative response (_AA_ bit set to 1) to the datagram's source address containing all found records.
+4. If _answers_ is non-empty: return an authorative response to the datagram's source address containing all found records.

 The next steps depend on whether the query has its _RD_ bit set or not.
 If no recursion is desired the request handler executes the following steps:

 1. If any _CNAME_ or _NS_ records were found in the _zone_ then send back an authorative response to the datagram's source address containing all found records.

 2. If no records were found the _hostname_ points outside of the server's _zone_.
-A response is send back with _RCODE_ 5 (refused).
+An empty response is send back with _RCODE_ 5 (refused).

 If it cannot find an answer using _zone_ resolution and recursion is desired, then the resolver is used to answer the query.
+When solving a recursive query the resolver will use the same transaction ID as the original query.
 If the resolver finds an answer it is send back to the datagram's source address.
-If not, then a response is send back with RCODE 3 (name error).
+If not, an empty response is send back with RCODE 3 (name error).

-When sending a response the handler sets the response's _QR_ and _RA_ bits to 1, meaning